egeexyz/ci-caching/README.md

 ## How to use this repository

 The only important thing in this repository is the [.gitlab-ci.yml](https://github.com/egee-irl/ci-caching/blob/main/.gitlab-ci.yml) file.
 Open it up, examine it, and reverse engineer the bits that are pertinent to your projects.
-The Ember, Jekyll, and Nikola projects used in the examples are simply quick-start or bootstrap versions of projects that I've worked with before.

 ## References